mkrlearns/mkrlearns.github.io/_posts/2020-01-03-cli_data_gem_portfolio_project.markdown

 In order to convert the color codes provided to RGB I ended back on the original Idea for this project, converting CSS color codes.
 To do this I decided to scrape the site http://convertingcolors.com/.
 I could have used their provided API as well, but I felt that scraping the site would be more appropriate for this project's requirements.

-convertingcolors.com has a very useful structure to their URLs:
+convertingcolors.com has a very useful structure to their URLs, essentially providing the color codes within them:

 * https://convertingcolors.com/hex-color-6EC3B1.html
 * https://convertingcolors.com/rgb-color-110_195_177.html
 * https://convertingcolors.com/hsl-color-167_41_60.html

-Essentially providing the color codes in the URLs.
 This way I could take the user's input and modify the strings a bit to grab the page I needed.
 With a bit of scraping I had not only the RGB required for colormind's API, but essentially an added feature: converting between any HEX, RGB, and HSL color.

 ### User Experience